TEL: 213.617.5561

 Represented Porex Technologies Corp., a former distributor of silicon gel breast implants and a defendant in multi-district breast implant litigation.
 Mr. Landry advised Porex with respect to its litigation strategy and settlement discussions.
 In counseling Porex regarding its potential exposure arising from this litigation, Mr. Landry also negotiated with Porex’s insurance carriers regarding the funding of defense and indemnity costs and advised Porex with respect to public disclosure of the litigation and its impact on the financial condition of the company.

 Represented Northern Telecom in a product failure case.
 After AT&T sued the Human Resources Administration of the City of New York (the HRA) to collect outstanding long distance bills for calls fraudulently charged to the HRA, the City impleaded Northern Telecom, Inc., the manufacturer of the HRA’s telephone switch, through which the unauthorized calls were made.
 Mr. Landry defended Northern Telecom against the HRA’s claims for alleged defective manufacture and design and breach of contract.
-In addition to conducting discovery, Mr. Landry drafted the motion for summary judgment which, in 1993, disposed of the entire case against Northern Telecom.
+In addition to conducting discovery, Mr. Landry drafted the motion for summary judgment which disposed of the entire case against Northern Telecom.
 The reported decision is a leading case on the economic loss rule, a principle which bars recovery in tort where defendant’s negligence did not result in personal or property damage.

 Honors

-• Chair, Executive Committee of the Antitrust and Unfair Business Practices Section of the Los Angeles County Bar Association
+Chair, Executive Committee of the Antitrust and Unfair Business Practices Section of the Los Angeles County Bar Association

 Articles